 We can only thank all the institutions, companies and individuals who contributed to inviting us to visit the Netherlands.
 It was a golden opportunity to study and exchange views with Dutch friends.”

-Abdulwahid Omar Mohammed Arman, Environment Protection Authority of Yemen, Head of Climate Change Unit
+Abdulwahid Omar Mohammed Arman, Head of Climate Change Unit, Environment Protection Authority of Yemen

 This collaboration underscores the importance of capacity strengthening and knowledge-sharing in addressing critical water governance challenges.
-Learn more about how we support civil servants and professionals working with and for local governments in Water Governance.
+Learn more about how The Hague Academy supports civil servants and water professionals in our open subcription course on Water Governance.

 We offer a diversity of courses throughout the year.
 Here are several other courses you might like.